Getting the Most Neutrinos out of IsoDAR: Conclusions

 \section{Conclusions}

-In our opinion, IsoDAR experiments provide the most powerful feasible tests of sterile neutrino models that have been invoked to explain observed anomalies.
+IsoDAR experiments provide powerful and we believe also feasible tests of sterile neutrino models that have been invoked to explain observed anomalies.
 Several such experiments have been proposed at laboratories around the world.

 In this note we have simulated three proposed methods for increasing the $\overline{\nu}_e$ yield of these experiments.
 In the first, the ${}^7$Li converter is mixed with a D moderator.
 In the second, the converter is cooled to liquid nitrogen temperatures.
 In the third, a gap is placed between the target and the converter.
 We have not investigated the feasibility of these modifications.
 In particular, our simulations were quite idealized as we did not include a support structure for a target separated by a gap, nor cooling for the target or for the converter.
 We also did not include the impurities such as K which are normally included in isotopically pure ${}^7$Li available on the market.